The Basics Of ADA And Accessibility for Auditorium Seating

 Additionally, removable chairs can be placed in wheelchair spaces to be used when the wheelchair space is not needed.
 This means that no seat needs to be left empty on the night of a full house.

-Irwin’s experience with accessible seating configurations can be seen in venues nationwide, from new installations to upgrading of historic spaces like the Havre de Grace Cultural Center in Maryland.
-In this space, we were able to help preserve the historic look and feel of the building while also providing a space that is accessible to all.
+Irwin’s experience with accessible seating configurations is evident in venues nationwide, from new installations to the upgrading of historic spaces like the Havre de Grace Cultural Center in Maryland.
+In this space, we helped preserve the historic look and feel of the building while also providing a space that is accessible to all.